-As required by the Conflict Minerals Rule, we conducted a "reasonable country of origin inquiry" covering 2015.
+As required by the Conflict Minerals Rule, we conducted a "reasonable country of origin inquiry" covering 2016.
 Our outreach included communicating requests for Conflict Minerals Reporting Templates from those suppliers that we identified as having provided us with components, parts or products containing 3TG, or that we believe may have provided us with components, parts or products containing 3TG.
-Our outreach for 2015 included 174 suppliers, 86% of which responded to our request for information.
+Our outreach for 2016 included 217 suppliers, 100% of which responded to our request for information.

-For 2015, the responding suppliers identified 225 different smelters and refiners that processed the necessary 3TG contained in our in-scope products.
-Based on our reasonable country of origin inquiry with our suppliers, the information reported by suppliers that submitted Conflict Minerals Reporting Templates to us, and the country of origin information that the CFSI makes available to its members, we concluded that 114 of these smelters and refiners sourced exclusively from outside of the DRC and its adjoining countries, as described under "Identified Smelters and Refiners."
+For 2016, the responding suppliers identified 308 different smelters and refiners that processed the necessary 3TG contained in our in-scope products.
+Based on our reasonable country of origin inquiry with our suppliers, the information reported by suppliers that submitted Conflict Minerals Reporting Templates to us, and the country of origin information that the CFSI makes available to its members, we concluded that 23 of these smelters and refiners sourced from within the DRC and its adjoining countries.
+All of the identified smelters and refiners that sourced from the DRC and its adjoining countries were listed as compliant, as described under "Identified Smelters and Refiners."

-In connection with our reasonable country of origin inquiry, our suppliers also identified to us 15 smelters and refiners that processed necessary 3TG in our supply chain that we reasonably believe sourced only recycled or scrap content for at least part of 2015.
-An additional 55 smelters and refiners identified to us by our suppliers processed 3TG from both recycled or scrap and newly mined sources.
+In connection with our reasonable country of origin inquiry, our suppliers also identified to us 24 smelters and refiners that processed necessary 3TG in our supply chain that we reasonably believe sourced only recycled or scrap content for at least part of 2016.
+An additional 63 smelters and refiners identified to us by our suppliers processed 3TG from both recycled or scrap and newly mined sources.
 The foregoing determinations were based on origin information that the CFSI makes available to its members.
 To the extent that a smelter or refiner processed both recycled or scrap and newly mined 3TG, we were unable to determine from which source the necessary 3TG in our products originated.